-II.)
+21b.
 Store Proposed R.O.W.
 Points/Breaks

-Zoom into the area near 325+00 and rotate the view to make the centerline horizontal.
+Zoom into the area near 325+00.
 At this location our slopes go beyond the existing R.O.W. on the left so we will need some proposed R.O.W.

 Use MicroStation's Level Display and the level filter Sheets - ROW Details to set the levels in the master file and all reference files.
 Switch back to Levels and turn on level DESIGN - ROW - ROW and Easement GPK Visualizations in the proposed file.